zac-heisey/zac-heisey.github.io/_lessons/building-a-solid-foundation-with-html.md

 ## HTML Document Structure

-Now that we’ve gotten a feel for using tags and creating elements in HTML, it’s time to learn how put that knowledge to use by first exploring how to properly structure an HTML document.
+Now that we've gotten a feel for using tags and creating elements in HTML, it's time to learn how put that knowledge to use by first exploring how to properly structure an HTML document.

-Just as the design and structure of a physical building’s frame is critical to its strength and longevity, so too is the structure of our HTML documents to the functionality and extendability of our websites and web apps.
+Just as the design and structure of a physical building's frame is critical to its strength and longevity, so too is the structure of our HTML documents to the functionality and extendability of our websites and web apps.

 **<!DOCTYPE> Declaration and the <html> Tag**